4 Using Tuxedo Job Enqueueing Service (TuxJES)

 - Set

-This is to specify the full path of job access authorization configuration file.
+JES_ACL_FILEinJESCONFIGThis is to specify the full path of job access authorization configuration file.
 For example:

 Note:

-or if you do not want to use any kind of authorization, because the configuration for the job access authorization mechanism has higher precedence than other standalone ACL authorization servers.
+Do not configureJES_ACL_FILE if you want to use other authorization servers such as EAUTHSVR or if you do not want to use any kind of authorization, because the configuration for the job access authorization mechanism has higher precedence than other standalone ACL authorization servers.

-configurations, you should set other configurations to enable TuxJES security mechanism.
-For example, set PRIVILEGE_MODE
+Besides the above JES_ACL_FILE configurations, you should set other configurations to enable TuxJES security mechanism.
+For example, set PRIVILEGE_MODE to USER_IDENTICAL or USER_MAPPING in JESCONFIG, and set SECURITY to USER_AUTH, ACL, or MANDATORY_ACL in UBBCONFIG file.

 The following configurations are optional to use this mechanism.